Tsingtao Brewery: History

 The first beer was served on December 22, 1904.

-Following the Siege of Tsingtao during World War I, Qingdao came under Japanese military control.
+Following the Siege of Tsingtao during World War I, Qingdao came under Japanese and British military control.
 On August 16, 1916, an extraordinary general meeting was held in Shanghai.
 Liquidators were appointed and it was decided the company would be sold to the Dai-Nippon Brewery (大日本麦酒, which in 1949 would be split into Asahi Breweries and what later became Sapporo Brewery).
 The Japanese military administration in Qingdao approved the liquidation on September 9, 1916.
 German equity was approximately 70 percent.
 The German share of the sales price attributable to shareholders was in the hands of the liquidators by April 2, 1921.

 Nationalization

 After Japan's surrender to the Allies and its retreat from China at the end of World War II, the Tsingtao Brewery was turned into a Chinese brewery under ownership of the Tsui family and the supervision of the Nationalist government in Nanjing.
 However, that period of ownership only lasted until 1949 when, after the Communist victory in the Chinese Civil War, the new People's Republic of China confiscated all the shares in the Tsingtao Brewery, that had previously belonged to the Tsui family, and the business became a state-owned enterprise.